-Nursing students are allowed only two course withdrawals (including both "W" and "WF") from nursing courses and/or required courses (anatomy and physiology, microbiology, nutrition, general biology and mathematics (MAT101) during the entire program, whether such withdrawals were from the same course or different ones.
+Nursing students are allowed only two course withdrawals (including both "W" and "WF") from nursing courses and/or required science courses (anatomy and physiology, microbiology, nutrition, and general biology) during the entire program, whether such withdrawals were from the same course or different ones.
 Withdrawing a third time, regardless of the week in which the withdrawal takes place, will result in academic dismissal from the nursing program.